balderdashy/sails-docs/reference/Models.ClassMethods.md

 # CRUD Methods
 The methods below are the basic crud methods offered by the ORM.
 Here is a very quick reference for each method.
 More detailed infor can be found below.
 All Methods are asyncronous.

 For every class method, the callback parameter is optional.
-If one is not supplied, it will return a "deferred object".
-For more information about "deferred objects", see http://omfgdogs.com
+If one is not supplied, it will return a chainable object.

 ### Overview
 | Method Name  |       Parameters     | Callback Parameters